codingbelief/arm-architecture-reference-manual-for-armv8-a/zh/chapter_d4/d44_1_memory_access_control.md

 **The AP[2:1] data access permissions, for stage 1 translations**
 For the VMSAv8-64 EL1&0 translation regime, the AP[2:1] bits control the stage 1 data access permissions, and:
-在 VMSAv8-64 EL1&0 translation regime 中，AP[2:1] bits
+在 VMSAv8-64 EL1&0 translation regime 中，AP[2:1] bits 控制 stage 1 的 data access permissions：